Issue Date: October 26, 2009

 Kaplan and his coworkers have taken inspiration from both spiders and Silly String to develop a modified, extra-sticky version of spider silk that behaves like a spray streamer when extruded from a syringe.
 "We want to use it for medical reasons," particularly as an adhesive, Kaplan says.

 Even though sprayable foaming polymers have found some serious applications, no one's forgotten the silly spirit of the invention.
 Army Sgt.
-Neil Gussman of Echo Company, 2nd Battalion, 104th Aviation, currently stationed in Iraq, can vouch for that.
-"On our big, well-protected air base, we use Silly String as, well, Silly String.
-People spray it on each other in the barracks," he says.
+Neil Gussman of Echo Company, 2nd Battalion, 104th Aviation, who was stationed in Iraq in 2009, can vouch for that.
+"On our big, well-protected air base, we used Silly String as, well, Silly String.
+People sprayed it on each other in the barracks," he says.

 - Chemical & Engineering News